itsGovi/SQL_Enigma/Phase 2/The Questions (2).md

 ### **Day-to-Day Reporting (Basic-Intermediate)**

 1. [X] Identify employees hired in the last 90 days before **2024-01-01** and compare their individual engagement scores to the overall department-level engagement score.
 Return the employees whose engagement score exceeds their department’s overall engagement score by more than 10%, along with their details such as `employee_id`, `full_name`, `department`, `position`, and `level`.
-2. [ ] Count the number of certifications by industry_expertise and rank them by popularity.
+2. [ ] Count the number of certifications by `industry_expertise` and `department`, then rank them by popularity within each `region`.
+Additionally, identify the top 3 most popular certifications across all regions, grouped by their `industry_expertise`.
 3. [ ] Find the top 10 cities by total compensation and include their avg_billing_rate.
 4. [ ] List employees in the Americas region with more than three active_projects and actual_utilization above 90%.
 5. [ ] Calculate the avg_project_satisfaction for each department and compare it to the company average.